California man charged in family's kidnapping, slaying | Law-Order

 - Argentina

-Prosecutors on Monday charged a California man in the kidnapping and killings of an 8-month-old baby, her parents and uncle.
+Prosecutors on Monday charged a California man in the kidnapping and killings of an eight-month-old baby, her parents and uncle.

 Their bodies were not found until late Wednesday, when a farm worker in an almond orchard in a remote area of the San Joaquin Valley, California's agricultural heartland, discovered the remains of Aroohi Dheri; her 27-year-old mother Jasleen Kaur; her 36-year-old father Jasdeep Singh; and her 39-year-old uncle Amandeep Singh.